 Puerto Rico Quick Facts

-- Puerto Rico consumes almost 70 times more energy than it produces, and the Commonwealth's energy consumption per capita is roughly one-fourth of the average in the 50 U.S. states.
+- Puerto Rico consumes almost 70 times more energy than it produces, and the Commonwealth's energy consumption per capita is roughly one-third of the average in the 50 U.S. states.

 - Petroleum products account for about three-fifths of Puerto Rico's total energy consumption.
 However, the island's per capita petroleum consumption is about half the U.S. average.